-The final internship, more or less the last part of the bachelor program at Wittenborg University, is always a challenge, both for the student as it often is a first immersion in practice, and for the company in terms of whether the intern will live up to expectations or otherwise.
+The final internship, more or less the last part of the bachelor program at WUAS, is always a challenge, both for the student as it often is a first immersion in practice, and for the company in terms of whether the intern will live up to expectations or otherwise.

 In the case of Rob Afman (third year in Economics and Management), both parties were equally enthusiastic as he quickly managed to become ‘part of the team’ at AFAS, the Dutch software company based in Leusden, and also known as the main sponsor of soccer club AZ and the AFAS Classics Tennis Tournament.